cerulij/codepath-prework/README.md

 - [x] 3.
 App has a segmented control that changes student year
 - [x] 4.
 Number of pet matches label is increased/decreased by stepper
 - [x] 5.
 Switch makes a statement about wanting more pets or not(true/false)
 - [x] 6.
-Introduce yourself button shows alert box with an introduciton and dismiss button
+Introduce yourself button shows alert box with an introduction and dismiss button

 ### Optional Features